nshkrdotcom/jsv/guides/schemas/defining-schemas.md

 {:ok, %MyApp.UserSchema{name: "Alice", age: 0}}
 ```

-Casting to struct can be disabled by passing `cast_structs: false` into the
+Casting to a struct can be disabled by passing `cast_structs: false` into the
 options of `JSV.validate/3`.

 ```elixir